deconstructionalism/course-tracker-summary/README.md

 2. A log of all email contents and send statuses will be saved in `./data/maulLogs`.

-## Customize Student Data
+## Customize Data Processing

-You can customize which data is parsed from the course tracker by modifying the logic within `bin/CourseTracker.js`. _More on this soon..._
+You can customize which data is processed by modifying the logic within the classes in `./bin/`. _More on this soon..._

 ## Comments and Tests